 Most of these forts have defensive fortification and the water harvesting mechanism which is still in use today.

-About Jaipur city in Rajasthan
+About Jaipur city

 Before we start putting the list of all the magnificent places of Jaipur, let’s start with a bit about Jaipur first.

 Jaipur is a beautiful city in the state of Rajasthan in India which is primarily famous for its forts/ palaces and the colorful vibrant markets.
 Any north India tour is incomplete without a tour to Jaipur.